Wondering how the tenor you choose affects your FD interest rate? Here’s what you need to know!

-Investors opting for longer tenors benefit from the advantage of compounding interest over time, leading to potentially higher overall returns.
+Investors opting for longer tenures benefit from the advantage of compounding interest over time, leading to potentially higher overall returns.
 Individuals could opt for long-term FDs to suit their goals and requirements.
 Additionally, they could invest in a tax-saver FD for five years to enjoy deductions of up to ₹1.50 Lakhs per financial year.
 This is applicable under Section 80C of the Income Tax Act, 1961.

 FD interest rates are influenced by various factors, and the rates can vary from one issuer to another.
 Here are some key factors that affect FD rates: